Dave Orr: Accolades

 Though largely forgotten in the modern era, Orr was remembered by both fellow players and sports writers as one of the greatest hitters of the 19th century.
 In 1894, Baseball Hall of Fame inductee Dan Brouthers opined that Orr was the greatest hitter to ever play the game:"The greatest hitter that ever played ball was old Dave Orr.
 He didn't care whether they were over the plate or not.
 If they were within reach of that long bat of his he would hit them out, and when he hit them there was no telling whether they would be found again or not.
 I have always held that Dave Orr was the strongest and best hitter that ever played ball."

 Pitcher Silver King broke his wrist when he was struck with a ball hit by Orr.
-He later recalled: "Dave could crack 'em at you like a shot, and the one I stopped had all of Dave's 200-pound avoirdupois good and hard up against it."
+He later recalled: "Dave could crack 'em at you like a shot, and the one I stopped had all of Dave's 200 lb avoirdupois good and hard up against it."

-In 1898, the editor of Sporting Life recalled Orr once hitting a ball over the fence (400 feet from home plate) and wrote: "Dave Orr, that broad chested, good-natured big chap, who once held down a place on the Brooklyn team, in his day was the hardest hitting batsman in League or Association.
+In 1898, the editor of Sporting Life recalled Orr once hitting a ball over the fence (400 ft from home plate) and wrote: "Dave Orr, that broad chested, good-natured big chap, who once held down a place on the Brooklyn team, in his day was the hardest hitting batsman in League or Association.
 I have seen him wallop a ball so far over the outfielders' heads that it took a search warrant to get it back again, and every third baseman crossed himself and muttered the last prayers of the dying whenever he stalked to the plate."
 Years later, another account in Sporting Life observed: "He was a mighty slugger and his home-run drives earned him the reputation of being the greatest batter in the world."

 In his eight-season career, Orr posted a .342 batting average (1125-for-3289) with 37 home runs and 627 RBI in 791 games.
 He added 536 runs, 198 doubles, 108 triples and 66 stolen bases.